Noelryn/Fizzbuzz/README.md

 Question 1.

-let  fizzBuzz = fs.readFileSync('./src/js/fizz-buzz.js');
- eval( fizzBuzz + `\nexports.FizzBuzz = FizzBuzz;`)

     I think it is saying to let fizzbuzz file sync with the fizzbuzz Javascript file in the source folder.

 Question 2.

     The reason "let fizzBuzz = new FizzBuzz

 Question 3.

     "==": checks to see if objects are equal and returns true if so.

     "===": checks to see of two objects are identical.

+Question 4.
+    This is the start of the funcition and want the it to look for numbers divisible by 5 before it checks for other numbers.